International companies have a particular interest in

 ⤷ such as physical distance between persons.

-Especially in case of different gender
+Especially in the case of different gender

 So, an Iranian businessman would never publicly shake hands with a female counterpart.

 - Japanese proceed with transactions only too slowly

 - while Americans are ever in haste to strike a deal

 Role of leadership and consensus within negotiating teams

 Americans demonstrate authoritarian tendencies and small negotiating teams → while the Chinese pursue agreement in their bigger crews, which are slower to act.

 Using a mobile in public